 We see a lot of variation in terms of the type of materials used to build a watch, including the lens, bezel, case, and strap.
 A watch’s materials have a number of implications, including fit and finish (how “premium” the watch feels), durability and water resistance, weight and size, price and more.
 In general, the most durable and high-end watches here will feature sapphire crystal or Gorilla Glass lenses, stainless steel, carbon, or titanium bezels (rugged watches like the Garmin Instinct might also feature a polymer bezel), and silicone straps.
 These watches are incredibly scratch- and shatter-resistant and can take a true beating, but you’ll pay for it with heavier and bulkier builds and big price tags.

 On the other hand, mid-range and entry-level watches like the Coros Pace 3 feature standard mineral glass (or even polyamide) lenses and more plastic throughout.
-A watch’s materials are also a great way to determine what it’s made for: durable materials indicate a watch that will withstand the rigors of hiking, mountaineering, and climbing, while less durable (but potentially lighter) materials are best for activities like road running, cycling, and strength training.
+A watch’s materials are also a great way to determine what it’s made for: Durable materials indicate a watch that will withstand the rigors of hiking, mountaineering, and climbing, while less durable (but potentially lighter) materials are best for activities like road running, cycling, and strength training.

 It’s also worth understanding your watch’s level of water resistance, which is directly tied to its standard of materials and construction.
 Most manufactures list an ATM rating for their products, which, in the case of the picks above, ranges from 5 to 10 and specifies how much water pressure a watch can withstand.
 A watch with a 5 ATM rating, for example, can handle pressure up to a depth of 50 meters, while a watch with a 10 ATM rating can handle pressure up to 100 meters in depth.
 Keep in mind that this number indicates pressure, not depth—for example, showering or certain swimming motions can replicate the amount of pressure you might experience 50 meters beneath the surface.
 If you plan to swim with your watch, we recommend a model with a rating of 10 ATM or above, and divers should opt for dive-specific models like the Garmin Descent (not included here).
 That said, for the standard user (including swimmers), any watch above is sufficiently water-resistant.

-Sports Watch Size and Weight
+Fitness Watch Size and Weight

-Sports Watch Displays
+Fitness Watch Displays

-A sports watch’s display is another important consideration.
+A fitness watch’s display is another important consideration.
 These range in terms of size and resolution, and you’ll find both monochrome and color versions in the list of picks above.
 For example, the premium Garmin Fenix 7 has a 1.3-inch-diameter, 260 x 260-pixel-resolution color display, while the highly practical and rugged Instinct 2 Solar has a 0.9-inch-diameter and 176-square-pixel monochrome display.
 On the far end of the spectrum are brilliant AMOLED displays, most common in the smartwatch world and epitomized by the clear and colorful Apple Watch Ultra 2.
 Garmin also recently hopped on the AMOLED bandwagon with its updated Forerunner models and Epix collection (at the cost of some battery life).
 For the most part, you can expect the most high-end watches to include large, high-resolution, and colorful displays, which can be especially helpful if you’re doing a lot of wrist-based navigation or plan to look at your watch a lot throughout the day.
 If you use your watch simply to collect data to then assimilate on your phone or computer, you can get away with a smaller or lower-quality display.

 Buttons, Dials, and Touchscreens